 If your application passes initial screening, you need to secure success in the interview.
 Study the company.
 Know the role’s focus.
 Practice your answers out loud.

 Bring real examples of successes from your past.
 Show how your experience connects with their goals.
-This preparation can tip the scales in your favor and help you avoid another ‘application rejected’ experience.
+Structured preparation reduces the likelihood of rejection during the final hiring decision stage.

 Optimize Your Online Profiles